 Alicia Cole is a working artist in Atlanta, GA.
 She works for Studio No. 7 and WonderRoot, and performs with the Atlanta Radio Theater Company.
 She’s a writer, editor, and interviewer, with work forthcoming in Torn Pages Anthology and Asimov’s, among other publications.
 She’s an active member of HWA and SFPA.

 Alicia also runs Priestess & Hierophant Press.
 Their current publication is Darkly Told: An Audio Chapbook, a collection of dark/horror poetry by Alicia, with audio recordings by C.S.E.
 Cooney, and an original score by Memory Splice.
 “Rat Catcher”, a track from the audio chapbook, has been remixed by Memory Splice, Changes, and Stephane Badey, on Spain’s TFB Records, and is available here.

-Rajan Khanna is an author, blogger, reviewer and narrator.
-His first novel, Falling Sky, a post-apocalyptic adventure with airships, was released in October 2014 followed by a sequel, Rising Tide, in October 2015.
-His short fiction has appeared in Lightspeed Magazine, Beneath Ceaseless Skies, and several anthologies.
+Rajan Khanna is a fiction writer, blogger, reviewer and narrator.
+His first novel, Falling Sky, a post-apocalyptic adventure with airships, was released in 2014 from Pyr.
+Sequels Rising Tide and Raining Fire came out in 2015 and 2017.
+His short fiction has appeared in Lightspeed Magazine, Beneath Ceaseless Skies, Shimmer, and several anthologies.
 His articles and reviews have appeared at Tor.com and LitReactor.com and his podcast narrations can be heard at Podcastle, Escape Pod, PseudoPod, Beneath Ceaseless Skies and Lightspeed Magazine.
-Rajan lives in New York where he’s a member of the Altered Fluid writing group.
-His personal website is http://www.rajankhanna.com and he tweets, @rajanyk.
+Rajan lives in Brooklyn, NY where he’s a member of the Altered Fluid writing group.
+He is represented by Barry Goldblatt of the Barry Goldblatt Literary Agency.